AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 ## VSCode users

 There is a workspace file called answeroverflow.code-workspace, VSCode lets you open this folder as that workspace and it is recommended that you do your development work inside of this workspace as it will configure all of the settings for you

+!
+The workspace is set to hide all "useless" files (i.e node_modules) if you for some reason need to access them, comment out the line hiding them in the workspace file !

 ### Get it running